 - Lack of battery power can increase the chances of interruption during the flashing process.
 So ensure that your Galaxy Apollo is charged at least up to 60%.

-- Ensure that you have installed mobile specific drivers on your computer so as to detect the device when you connect it to your computer.
-You can install them from the Samsung Kies CD which you’ve got at the time of purchase or just manually install them from link given below.
+- Ensure that you have installed mobile-specific drivers on your computer to detect the device when you connect it to your computer.
+You can install them from the Samsung Kies CD which you’ve got at the time of purchase or just manually install them from the link given below.

 - (Optional) Disable all the security tools as well as antivirus that are installed on your computer temporarily.
 They may increase the risk of interruption during the firmware installation process.